 On the booking form young people can request to be in the same team as a friend of the same sex and similar age.
 We try our best to accommodate young people in the team of their choice, with a maximum of three grouped together in the same team, however we cannot guarantee this in every case.

 Do many young people come on their own?

 There are a number of young people who attend Sports Plus without knowing anyone else.
 We try our best to ensure that those who attend on their own are in the same team as other young people who attend alone.
 Once in a team with others we find that young people settle and get to know others quite quickly.

 Where are Sports Plus camps held?

-All the camps are held at boarding schools throughout the UK and Ireland.
+All the camps are held at boarding schools.
 Accommodation is in school boarding houses with separate houses for boys and girls.
 All meals are provided in the school dining hall by the school catering staff.

 What facilities will be used for sport?

 Designated sports facilities will be used for all sport.
-These are generally on site at the school however some require off site travel, such as athletics tracks or swimming pools.
-If off site travel is necessary all drivers and vehicles are fully insured for this purpose.
+Facilities are generally on the school site however some require off-site travel, such as athletics tracks or swimming pools.
+If off-site travel is necessary all drivers and vehicles are fully insured for this purpose.

 My young person has specific dietary requirements.
 Can the school cater for him/her?

 Any special dietary requirements included on the booking form will be passed onto the school catering staff who should be able to provide suitable alternatives for the young person as necessary.
 If in the unlikely event that they cannot cater for the young person, or they require further details, we will be in touch to discuss this further and in some cases request a photo of the young person.